camilstaps/T6963C_PIC/README.md

 From then on, the display will automatically be updated with data in the `Terminal`.

 The `Terminal` library contains two useful functions on strings.
-The first, `terminal.lines_needed(unsigned char*, unsigned int row_length)`, calculates the number of lines needed to display a string on a display with a certain row length.
-The second, `terminal.discard_first_line(unsigned char*, unsigned int row_length)` discards the first line of a string as if displayed on a display with a certain row length.
+The first, `terminal.lines_needed(char*, unsigned int row_length)`, calculates the number of lines needed to display a string on a display with a certain row length.
+The second, `terminal.discard_first_line(char*, unsigned int row_length)` discards the first line of a string as if displayed on a display with a certain row length.
 Both functions take into account both the row length and the new line character `\n`.
 A usage example may be found in `t6963c_update_terminal()` in `t6963c.c`.

 See `terminal.h` for more information.